ctechfilmuniversity/project_ws2425_first_term/README.md

         * Why did you make the choice you made?
         * What worked well, what didn't?
         * What would you do differently next time?
-    * Reflection on your Minimal viable product and Best case scenario plans
+    * Reflection on your Minimal viable product and Best-case scenario plans
         * What did you archive, what not and why?
     * Challenge of your comfort zone
-        * What was new for you and what did you learn?
+        * What was new for you, and what did you learn?
         * What was the most difficult for you?
     * Reflection on your original work plan with timeline
-        * To you follow your plan and if not why not?
+        * To you follow your plan and if not, why not?
 3. Source files
     * All source and project files, needed to re-create the project
     * Files can either be uploaded to this folder or you can provide a link to a different repo or online repository.